 In connection with the December 2014 merger of VTR Wireless SpA, a then subsidiary of Liberty Global, with a subsidiary of our predecessor, VTR GlobalCom, we recognized a CLP 34.0 billion income tax receivable related to the expected utilization of certain net operating loss carryforwards.
-We are engaged in an ongoing examination by tax authorities in Chile in connection with this receivable.
-On August 8, 2016, we were notified that approximately 48% of our claim has been agreed by the tax authorities.
-We continue to believe the receivable is fully recoverable and intend to pursue the payment of this receivable through available methods.
-No assurance can be given that we will ultimately be successful in recovering the full amount.

-In connection with the 2016 Merger, we recorded a CLP 18.0 billion income tax receivable related to the expected utilization of certain net operating loss carryforwards.
-Although we believe the receivable is fully recoverable, no assurance can be given that we will ultimately be successful.
+We are engaged in an ongoing examination by tax authorities in Chile in connection with this receivable and were notified during the third quarter of 2016 that approximately 48% of our claim has been agreed by the tax authorities.
+We intend to pursue the payment of the remaining portion of this receivable through available methods.
+While we believe that the ultimate resolution of these proposed adjustments and resolution processes will not have a material impact on our consolidated financial position, results of operations or cash flows, no assurance can be given that this will be the case given the amounts involved and the complex nature of the related issues.
+In connection with the 2016 Merger, we recorded a CLP 20.3 billion income tax receivable related to the expected utilization of certain net operating loss carryforwards.
+Although we believe the receivable is fully recoverable, no assurance can be given that we will recover the full amount of this receivable.
+During the next 12 months, it is reasonably possible that the resolution of ongoing examinations by tax authorities as well as expiration of statutes of limitation could result in significant reductions to our unrecognized tax benefits related to tax positions taken as of September 30, 2016.
+No assurance can be given as to the nature or impact of any changes in our unrecognized tax positions during the next 12 months.